keedio/keedio-vagrant/README.md

 Populate the /etc/hosts of your machine with the provided information
 ```
-cat  append-to-etc-hosts.txt  >> /etc/hosts
+sudo cat  append-to-etc-hosts.txt  >> /etc/hosts
 ```
 Start the local repositories
 ```
 cd  ambari1
 vagrant up buildoop
 ```
-Enter in the VM and become root
+Enter in the VM, become root and replicate the yum repos
 ```
 vagrant ssh buildoop
 sudo su
 python /vagrant/sync-localrepo.py
 ```

 Answer "Yes" to all the repositories that you want to replicate.
-At the moment keedio-1.2 and keedio-1.2-updates.
+At the moment keedio-1.2, keedio-1.2-updates, and keedio-1.2-develop are supported.
 This will take several minutes.
 When the process is complete you can check the status of your repo by pointing your browser to http://buildoop/openbus/

 Installing third party proprietary libraries